 You will spend 80% of your time in your workplace and 20% of your time at university.
 We have a range of delivery modes available for courses, including day-release, block delivery and online learning.
 The mode of study will depend on the programme you choose.

 How long does an apprenticeship take to complete?

-Your apprenticeship will usually take between three and five years to complete.
+Apprenticeships will usually take between one and five years to complete.
 You will also need to undertake an end-point assessment, which must be completed up to 12 months after you’ve graduated.

 Will I receive a wage?